SoniaRuiz/aws-s3-integrity-check/README.md

 - bucket_name: the name of the S3 bucket we want to check.
 For example: nuccyt.

-- folder: the name of the root folder on the S3 bucket.
+- bucket_folder: the name of the root folder on the S3 bucket.
+For example: raw_data.
 If there is not any folder in the root, this parameter will be a slash (/) indicating the root path.
-For example, raw_data/.
 ```